scriptrdotio/device-agnostic-app/app/Readme.md

 - myDmpBroker: This device is to be used by dmp or gateway that communicate with your scriptr account on behalf of multiple devices.
 - myDevice: This is a sample device definition that represents your device if you choose your device to communicate directly with scriptr whether by sending myDevice as id in the payload message or using myDevice token to authenticate the messages sent by your device.

 The id prevails over the token if both are present in the request sent by device.
 This might happen in case the user has multiple devices, and wants to authenticate their scriptr requests using the same device authentication key.
-In such scenario, the device would send his id in every payload.
+In such scenario, the device would send his id in every payload and is identified in scriptr by that id.

-The default device data model is built from a template with the below default property values:
+The default device data model is built from a template with default property values:
 ```
    { //This device is a virtual model of a physical device
     "id":"myDevice",